eserlxl/lightXDE/README.md

 - No extra daemons or RAM usage
 - Faster boot (no DM startup delay)
 - Simpler troubleshooting (all config in dotfiles)
-- No graphical login: boots to TTY1, and Plasma (lightXDE) auto-starts after login—no need to run `startx` manually
+- No graphical login: boots to TTY1, and your DE auto-starts after login—no need to run `startx` manually

 ## Quick Install (Arch/Artix)
 ```sh